 In 2007, building on the initial assessment and language from StrengthsFinder, a new edition of the assessment and program was released, entitled “StrengthsFinder 2.0.”
 The career assessment tool, which was rebranded again as CliftonStrengths in 2015, includes 34 themes (or strengths).

 How Your Strengths Are Determined

 In order to determine what your strengths are, you need to take an online test that can be accessed with a special code available online and in the book.
 After ordering CliftonStrengths34 for $49, you’ll receive a code that you can redeem online to take the assessment.

 Why Working Toward Your Strengths Is Important

 The more you know about what makes you tick, the greater chance you have for being successful.
-Another benefit is helping you find work that is meaningful.
-We spend the majority of our daily hours working.
-As such, if we’re not in an environment where we are poised for success and feeling like we can achieve, unhappiness and a lack of satisfaction will develop.
+Another benefit is helping you find meaningful work.
+If you're not in an environment where you are poised for success and feel like you can achieve, unhappiness and a lack of satisfaction may develop.